srepetsk/gw-style/_pages/united-nations.md

 U.N. offices are an exception to abbreviations style guidelines: the name and title should be written out the first time it appears, followed by the abbreviation or acronym in parentheses.
 Note no periods in acronyms.

 Abbreviations and acronyms are not used for names or titles that occur only once or twice in a text.
-When the entity referred to is better known by the abbreviation or acronym, it may however be preferable to include the abbreviation even if the name occurs only once (<em>UNESCO</em>).

-&nbsp;
+When the entity referred to is better known by the abbreviation or acronym, it may however be preferable to include the abbreviation even if the name occurs only once (<em>UNESCO</em>):

 &nbsp;